eonpatapon/gnome-shell-extension-caffeine/README.md

-# This extension is not maintained anymore.
+# This extension is barely maintained anymore.
 New maintainers are welcome!

 ## gnome-shell-extension-caffeine

 Fill the cup to inhibit auto suspend and screensaver.

-This extension supports gnome-shell 3.4 to 3.36:
+This extension supports gnome-shell 3.4 to 3.38:

-    * master: 3.36
+    * master: 3.36 -> 3.38
     * gnome-shell-3.32-3.34: 3.32 -> 3.34
     * gnome-shell-3.10-3.30: 3.10 -> 3.30
     * gnome-shell-before-3.10: 3.4 -> 3.8